The ultimate guide to…

 Delivering instructor-led training (ILT) is resource-intensive.
 Whether you’re offering face-to-face sessions, virtual learning, or a mixture of both, there’s a ton of administrative tasks to juggle in order to pull off a smooth, successful course.

 Staff costs, whether salaried or contracted, are by far the largest cost in most training operations.
-Every hour spent in administration is costing your business money and brain-power that could be better spent elsewhere.
+Every hour spent in admin is costing your business money and brain-power that could be better spent elsewhere.

 The majority of training providers use generic systems to fill this administration gap